 They travel from place to place, never staying in any destination for longer than a few hours.
 Spend most of the time on the bus.
 Hop off to take a quick shot and continue to the next city.
 At this age, there is energy left to travel on their own.

 Being dragged by a travel agency, because of the old age is my worst nightmare.
 This is not the life I want to live in.
 Traveling is the most rewarding while being young.

 Even now at the age of thirty-three, I am sometimes exhausted.
 And have to push me to go solo clubbing or meet new people on the streets.

 Anyway, after returning from the beach, we went to Rimi to buy raw salmon and some pastries.
 Went back to her hostel and eat dinner together.
 She was already half sleeping and her eyes begged me to let her rest.
 She slept only three hours last night and plan to leave Tallinn the next day morning, so I didn’t escalate.

 The clock showed 11 pm and for the first time, I noticed there was still daylight outside.
 It messed with my sleep cycle a bit, but having almost 20-hour long days is a good trade-off.

 The fourth day in Tallinn was full of surprises.
 I forgot to mention, that I shared a room with an awkward dutch girl, who didn’t even say hello the first time we met.

 But I think she liked me, because, on the third day, she even started a conversation.
 But she ejected herself after a few words.
 From what she told me, she was a barely legal girl, who recently graduated from high school.

 After seeing many backpackers in her village, she decided to go on the adventure herself.
-Starting in Sweden, passing Finland and finally ending in Tallinn.
-Her ultimate goal was reaching Romania.
+Starting in Sweden, passing Finland, and finally ending in Tallinn.
+Her ultimate goal was to reach Romania.